pschnapp/FULE/doc/Theory.md

 # Guide Constraints

-FULE also offers a way to constrain the movement of one guide relative to another, but as this feature is yet more experimental I'll not cover the theory at this time.
-The above discussion should give you a good basis to understand what's going on for that though should you wish to dive into the code.
+FULE also offers a way to constrain the movement of one guide relative to another, but as this feature is a pretty straight-forward augmentation of the update procedure above I'll not cover the theory here; you should have a good basis to understand what's going on should you wish to dive into the code.

 # Analysis